MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 ## Windows OS versions

-Devices ship from the factory with one of the following OS versions, depending on your choice.
+Most devices ship from the factory with one of the following OS versions, depending on your choice.
+Surface Laptop Studio 2 ships from the factory with Windows 11 with the flexibility for customers to download an .msi file to install Windows 10.

 > [!TIP]
 > If you order devices from a reseller, please check with the reseller on the exact OS version that meets your requirements.